On Air Now

 How many weeks pregnant is Meghan Markle?
 When is the Duchess of Sussex's due date?
 Here's everything you need to know about Prince Harry's royal baby as they prepare to become parents for the first time.

-After Meghan appeared to cover a baby-bump at Princess Eugenie's wedding, here's all we know about the unborn royal, including its spring due date, gender, and where in line to the throne he or she will be.
+Meghan has now made numerous appearances showing off her ever-growing bump, so here's all we know about the unborn royal, including its spring due date, gender, and where in line to the throne he or she will be.

 Kensington Palace have confirmed Meghan Markle is due to give birth in Spring 2019.